 The advantages and disadvantages of UV disinfection

-In addition, UV purification systems allow for a higher level of water disinfection.
+In addition, UV purification systems such as the UV water purifier, achieve a higher level of water disinfection.
 This provides a safe solution against chlorine-resistant microorganisms such as :

 - Giardia